praj-bellakka/tp/docs/UserGuide.md

 <p>&nbsp;</p>

 #### View statistics: `summary`
+Shows you a summary of your diet within a certain timeframe.
 FitNUS supports two kinds of diet reports:

 ##### Weekly report
-Weekly report gives you an overview of your diet over the past 7 days, which includes:
+The weekly report gives you an overview of your diet over the past 7 days, which includes:
 - Graph of daily calorie intake
 - Average calorie intake
 - Most frequently eaten foods